Become a Referral Magnet: Four Ways to Soak up the Bigger Pie Approach

 "The Bigger Pie Mindset" is an important leveraging concept — it’s when you’re more in tune with "baking" and sharing a bigger pie with others than maximizing the size of your own pie.
-The happy by-product of such an approach is you become more valuable to others, which makes you more memorable.
+The happy by-product of such an approach is you become more of a partner to others, which makes you more valuable and memorable.

 The Bigger Pie Mindset sounds like this:

 I can move forward on my own strengths, but by combining them with someone else’s gifts, I can take giant leaps!

 I tell my clients we’ll work with their kids, their parents, and their siblings — no minimum required.